 For a bone-chilling centerpiece, make a creepy ice bucket to keep your wine or spirits extra cold this Halloween.
 Guests will be grossed out (in a good way) when they catch sight of what lurks inside.
-Have no fear, it's dead-easy to make and sets the scene for a spooky soiree never to forget.
-You can easily adapt it to your own party theme, such as zombies, vampires, or murder mystery (and you can even tailor it for other seasons, too).
-Display your creepiest bottle of booze or other beverage, and partygoers will stay refreshed all night long.
+Have no fear, it's dead-easy to make and sets the scene for a spooky soiree or Halloween party never to be forgotten.
+You can easily adapt it to your own party theme, such as zombies, vampires or murder mystery (and you can even tailor it for other seasons, too).
+Display your creepiest bottle of booze, wine bottle, wine cooler or other beverage, and partygoers will stay refreshed all night long.

 While distilled water is not necessary to make this ice bucket, it will result in a clearer ice than regular tap water.